-Panic disorder is quite common.
+Panic disorder symptoms are quite common.
 Every year, close to six million Americans experience panic disorder.
 Panic attacks often begin in childhood or early adolescence, although panic disorder tends to set in during late adolescence or early adulthood.
 Girls are twice as likely as boys to suffer from panic disorder.

 These panic attack symptoms are not caused by obvious fear triggers, such as boarding a plane when you’re profoundly afraid of flying.
 Rather, panic attacks often seem to come out of nowhere.
 Sometimes, panic disorder can be triggered by an anticipatory anxiety or the fear of having another panic attack.
 The symptoms of panic disorder may include rapid chest palpitations, accelerated heart rate, sweating, shaking, nausea, chills, dizziness, and breathing problems.